 Thorough Case Analysis and Evidence Review

-Federal cases often rely on thousands of pages of documents, wiretap recordings, forensic reports, and witness testimony.
+Federal criminal cases often rely on thousands of pages of documents, wiretap recordings, forensic reports, and witness testimony.
 Our legal team conducts a meticulous review of every piece of evidence, looking for inconsistencies, procedural violations, and constitutional rights violations.

 - Illegal Searches and Seizures: If law enforcement obtained evidence without a proper warrant or violated Fourth Amendment protections, that evidence may be inadmissible in court.